Wedlease

 A wedlease is a proposed type of marital contract in which two spouses agree to a marriage of limited duration for a set period of time with renewal options.

-The concept and term were introduced by a 2013 opinion piece in The Washington Post.
+The concept and term were introduced by a 2013 opinion piece in The Washington Post by long-time estate lawyer Paul Rampell.
 It has since been discussed in numerous other publications.
-In 2011, lawmakers of Mexico City proposed introducing marriage contracts that lasted two years in order to assess compatibility and cut divorce rates.